physician's surrogacy - tips for becoming a surrogate mother

 Key Takeaways

-Getting your household on board before you apply sets the foundation for everything that comes after — surrogacy affects the whole family, not just you.
+Getting your household on board before you apply sets the foundation for everything that follows — surrogacy affects the whole family, not just you.

-Knowing the basic qualifications — including age (20.5–40.5), Body Mass Index (BMI) up to 35, and at least one prior full-term pregnancy — helps you self-screen before investing time in applications.
+Knowing the basic qualifications — age 20.5–40.5, BMI below 35, and at least one prior full-term pregnancy — lets you self-screen honestly before investing time in an application.

 The medical screening stage rewards preparation — surrogates who arrive with organized records and clear health histories move through it faster.